Why Umbrella Insurance Isn’t Enough Anymore

 4. Low Cost for the Amount of Coverage

-As with any insurance policy, the cost will depend on factors like the amount of coverage, your level of risk according to the insurance company, and the state you live in.
+As with any insurance policy, the cost will depend on factors like the coverage amount, your risk level according to the insurance company, and the state you live in.
 The more coverage you need, the more your cost will be.
 However, the cost of a TRU Umbrella insurance policy is cost-effective for the amount of coverage you get.

 To put it in perspective, most umbrella policies start with $1 million in coverage.
 These policies only cost a couple of hundred dollars per year, increasing in price when you choose policies with higher limits.
 You typically need to have a substantial amount of primary insurance before some insurance companies will consider you for an umbrella policy, contributing to the low cost.